darltrash/pack.lua/README.md

 - [ ] Add Windows support
 - [ ] Add comptime features to add or remove code features with flags and no macros
 - [ ] Minify code

+## License
+The license comes bundled within the pack.lua file as a comment.